itsschwer/schwer-scripts/SchwerScripts/Editor/README.md

     //   and pass that as an argument instead.
 }
 ```

+# `AssetsUtility`
+Editor script containing wrapper functions for working with assets.

 # `ScriptableObjectUtility`
 Editor script intended for working with Scriptable Object assets through code.